"A.S. King is one of the best Y.A. writers working today."

 How long have you been a writer?
 I wrote my first novel in 1994.

 Was it hard to start your writing career?
-It took me 15 years and over seven novels to get published.
+It took me 15 years and more than seven novels to get published.
 So, I'd say, yes. :)

 Not that I can see, though I'd love to see Vera at age 27.
 So you can't count that out.
 I pretty much only write realistic-ish stand-alones.
 If I could think of a million-dollar series idea, believe me, I'd try one.

 If you liked one of my books, though, and are dying for a sequel, I would recommend reading another one of my books.
 This is how I found my favorite author, Paul Zindel, when I was in school.
-I'd also recommend books by Andrew Smith, Ellen Hopkins, John Green, Matt de la Peña, Beth Kephart, John Corey Whaley, Lauren Myracle, Francisco X. Stork, Jennifer Smith, and the list goes on.
+I'd also recommend books by Andrew Smith, Ellen Hopkins, Matt de la Peña, Beth Kephart, John Corey Whaley, David Levithan, Lauren Myracle, Francisco X. Stork, Jennifer Smith, and the list goes on.
 Ask your librarian!
 They will totally know where to steer you next.

 Do you have any other books than the one I read?

 Check the link on this page that says: Books.
 I have several books and am part of several anthologies.